Rockstar Games: The History of the Studio That Changed Gaming Forever

 Why Rockstar Takes So Long

-Second, because the scale has changed.
-GTA V cost roughly $265 million.
-Red Dead Redemption 2 cost even more.
-GTA 6 is probably the most expensive game ever developed.
-We’re talking about thousands of developers spread across multiple studios worldwide.
-It’s a Hollywood production, except it’s more complex than any film.
+First, Rockstar doesn’t ship a game until it matches what they want.
+No commercial compromise, no rushed release to satisfy shareholders.
+GTA V cost roughly $265 million to develop.
+Red Dead Redemption 2 cost more.
+GTA 6 is likely the most expensive game ever made, involving thousands of developers across multiple studios worldwide.

 GTA 6: The Legacy Continues